willeeklund/tech-intro-tutorial/README.md

         {{/each}}
     </ul>

-Also add a file named 'layout.hbs' in the 'views' folder with this content.
+Also add a file named `layout.hbs` in the `views` folder with this content.

     <!DOCTYPE html>
     <head>